-In the event of any crime, fire, or emergency on campus, students and employees should immediately notify the Pueblo County Sheriff's Office (PCSO), located at CSU Pueblo.
+Victims and witnesses may report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
+Reports should be made immediately to the Pueblo County Sheriff's Office (PCSO), located at CSU Pueblo office with accurate, timely information.
 They will respond to all reports and make appropriate referrals to the Pueblo County District Attorney's Office, appropriate University Administrators, and/or the CSU Pueblo Office of Student Conduct and Community Standards.
 The PCSO at CSU Pueblo is housed in Administration 118.
 Students may call (719) 549-2373 for general safety and security information or to contact individual Sheriff's Office staff.